bseltz-cohesity/scripts/python/changeArchiveRetention/README.md

 # end download commands
 ```

 First, perform a test run.
-To extend the retention of snapshots to 14 days (after the original backup date):
+To extend the retention of archives to 14 days (after the original backup date):

 ```bash
 ./changeArchiveRetention.py -v mycluster -u myuser -k 14